pdemeulenaer/my-ds-documentation/docs/documentation/Bash_Documentation.rst

 git remote add origin https://github.com/my_repo.git (example) git push -u origin master

+Note: git push -u <remote> <branch> is to set an upstream branch, i.e. the branch in the remote.
+If you create a branch locally, it will not exist by default in remote.
+That's why you need to create the upstream.
+To do that, for a branch xyz, you would do:

+git push -u origin xyz

 Bitbucket/Github: how to create ssh-keys and connect to bitbucket server
 --------------------------------------------------------------------------